 Generally, anyone that wants to buy or sell large amounts of cryptocurrency quickly, privately, and without incurring slippage prefer to use OTC rather than traditional exchange spot markets.

 How Does Spot Trading Work On Phemex?

-At any point, you can decide to trade (buy/sell) any of these currencies against USDT depending on the trends you see or the strategies that you have.
-The best benefit of trading cryptocurrencies on Phemex is that as long as you are a Premium member, you will never be charged any trading fees.
-Phemex is the first major spot exchange to offer this model, as all of our competitors generally charge 0.1% for every trade.
-Membership prices range from $9.99/month to 69.99/year.
+On Phemex, we have 34 spot trading pairs that traders can choose from.
+We also allow users to buy crypto with a credit card directly.
+Spot traders can decide to trade, which means they can buy or sell any of these 34 cryptocurrencies against USDT.
+The best benefit of trading on Phemex is that Premium members are not charged any trading fees.
+Phemex is the first major spot exchange to offer this model, as many other global crypto exchanges and all of our competitors generally charge 0.1% for every trade.
+Premium Membership prices range from $9.99/month to 69.99/year.